CFP: APTIS 2021

 Title, presenter’s name and affiliation, email address, abstract (400-500 words approximately, including whether any previous working knowledge or experience is expected from participants in advance, if and when applicable), 5 keywords, presenter’s biodata (100 words max.), audiovisual and software requirements.

-Deadline: The deadline for sending proposals is 24th April 2020.
+Deadline: The new deadline for sending proposals is 30th April 2021.

 Local Organising Committee